 Sunday 9th April 2pm - 5pm

 This stunning garden boasts wild flower areas, beautiful specimen trees and terraced borders.
 Pedn Billy is ablaze with azaleas, magnolias, rhododendrons, camellias and flowering bulbs.
 Half of the 12 acres is ancient woodlands with paths that wind down to Port Navas Creek and Helford River to its own private beach.
 Refreshments and toilet facilities are available and well behaved dogs on leads are welcome.
 In the past this has been one of the Trust’s most popular gardens, a visit to its splendid location explains why.
+Please note some parts of this garden may be unsuitable for people with mobility difficulties.

 Address: Pedn Billy, Bar Road, Helford Passage, Cornwall, TR11 5LF